libis/rdm-integration/cache_design.md

 ### 4.6 Garbage collection — Redis AND storage (in scope, not optional)

-Monthly scheduled cleanup, reviving the parked orphan-cleanup work: `cleanup()` in `core/persisting.go` still carries the commented-out `Destination.CleanupLeftOverFiles(...)` call, and `dataverse.CleanupLeftOverFiles` (wrapping `cleanStorage`, version-gated by `filesCleanup`) is implemented and
+Weekly scheduled cleanup, reviving the parked orphan-cleanup work: `cleanup()` in `core/persisting.go` still carries the commented-out `Destination.CleanupLeftOverFiles(...)` call, and `dataverse.CleanupLeftOverFiles` (wrapping `cleanStorage`, version-gated by `filesCleanup`) is implemented and